-Councilman Jerry Walker (R-7th District) took Teare to task over police unions passing an overwhelming vote of no confidence in their police chief and Leopold.
+Councilman Jerry Walker (R-7th District) took Teare to task over in their police chief and Leopold.

 "Why would you continue to want to be in a position when your folks underneath you have no desire to serve under you?"
 Walker asked.

 "I serve with great distinction and honor.
 I am honored to be the chief of police," Teare replied.

 "But they don't want you as their chief," Walker said.

 "Thank you councilman," said Teare.

 Councilman Peter Smith (D-1st District), who was sworn into office just 30 minutes before the interview with Teare, did not have any questions for the police chief.